 - IQ of 60 (considerations made on case-by-case basis)

 - Expected length of stay is 6-9 months

 Available to males and females at both facilities, Western PA Child Care and PA Child Care.

 Sex Offenders and Fire Setters

-The Fire Setter/Sex Offender program of Mid-Atlantic Youth Services at the PA Child Care facility offers comprehensive services that address emotional, behavioral, and educational issues in a highly structured and supervised therapeutic environment.
+The Fire Setter/Sex Offender program of Mid-Atlantic Youth Services is available only at PA Child Care facility.
+The program offers comprehensive services that address emotional, behavioral, and educational issues in a highly structured and supervised therapeutic environment.
 Mid-Atlantic Youth Services uses a multi-disciplinary team consisting of a Licensed Psychologist, M.S.W Clinical Supervisor and a Dorm Supervisor to organize the administration of services.

 Family, individual and group counseling are provided to help the youth to work through underlying issues of trauma and neglect that have an extremely high prevalence in this population.
 Cognitive behavioral therapy is the core modality used in the treatment of this population.
 Specific areas of focus include fire safety, social skill development, communication skills, moral reasoning, empathy, impulse control, cognitive distortions, self-esteem, and relapse prevention.